Nuffield Australia 2016 Scholar

 Mr Keely’s Nuffield experience saw him visit intensive operations around the UK, Europe, the Netherlands, Denmark, United States, New Zealand and Canada, where he met with farmers and researchers and observed a range of innovative effluent use and disposal methods.
 His research led him to conclude that the regulatory environment within which Australian dairy farmers operate is more relaxed than other countries.
 He attributes this partly to our abundance of space and lower soil fertility levels.
 This softer regulatory environment has allowed many in intensive industries to opt for effluent management solutions that are cost effective in the short term, but not necessarily sustainable over the long term.
 Mr Keely finds this to be in stark contrast to many overseas regions, where farming is more intense, space is at a premium and farmers have been obliged to employ innovative solutions in order to stay profitable in strict regulatory environments.

-The report also highlights businesses in the Netherlands that have started processing and exporting effluent and manure as fertiliser throughout Europe, a solution Mr Keely puts down to a strict regulatory environment compelling producers to create savvy management solutions.
+Businesses in the Netherlands have started processing and exporting effluent and manure as fertiliser throughout Europe, a solution Mr Keely puts down to a strict regulatory environment compelling producers to create savvy management solutions.

 “Australian farmers generally use the cheapest method to apply effluent and manure.
 This is understandable, but overseas examples demonstrate that the cheapest application method is not always the most cost-effective over the long term,” he said.